badrinathmutkule/PHPRestAPI/README.md

-You may quickly test this running the built-in PHP server:
+You may quickly test this running the built-in PHP server inside www directory:
 ```bash
 $ php -S localhost:8000
 ```